Richwb-zz/Restaurant-PoS/README.md

 # Restaurant-PoS <hr>
 By [Richard Debrah](https://github.com/GM456742), [Richard Bates](https://github.com/Richwb) and [Jim Reinknecht](https://github.com/CaptainJimmy)

-Restaurant PoS is a simple node application for managing restaurant seating.
+Restaurant PoS is a simple React application for managing restaurant seating.
 It's features include handling orders for multiple guests and receipt printing.
 Restaurant PoS is lightweight making it easy to run on very low memory systems.

 # Dependencies
 Restaurant PoS depends on several NPM Packages.
 Find below the various packages and their versions used.